Peach PRC: 2019–2020: "Blondes" and TikTok popularity

-2021–present: "Josh" and Republic Records signing
+2021–2024: "Josh", Republic Records signing and debut EP

 On 21 February 2021, The Music Network confirmed Peach had signed with Island Records in Australia and Republic Records in the US.
 Her debut major label single "Josh" was released on 26 February 2021.
 Discussing the song, she said: "It's very special to me, because it captured a real moment.
 I was a bit down when I was writing one day.
 My ex, Josh, kept calling me over and over again.
 He called all of the time, because he was trying to get back with me.
 I thought I had blocked him though.
 Since he didn't stop bothering me, I wrote the song about him.
 It's a true story, but it's meant to be fun and colourful."
 The song debuted at number 38 on the ARIA Singles Chart.
 On 25 June, Peach released the single "Symptomatic".
 On 22 October, Peach released the two-track single "I've Been Bad, Santa" / "Christmas Kinda Sucks".
 On 5 November, Curnow released the single "Heavy".
-On 10 January 2022, Curnow leaked a song on her TikTok called God Is a Freak, without telling her label.
+On 10 January 2022, Curnow leaked a song on her TikTok called "God Is a Freak," without telling her label.
 The snippet went viral and after fan demand, the song was released on 4 February 2022.

+On 3 February 2023, Peach announced her debut extended play, Manic Dream Pixie, which was released on 28 April 2023.
+Peach's EP entered the ARIA Albums Chart at number 1 on 5 May 2023.

+The compilation Chapter 1: Singles Collection was released in November 2024.

+2025: "Sweet n Low" & "Miss Erotica"

+In July 2025, Peach released the single "Sweet n Low".
+In November 2025, Peach released "Miss Erotica".

 Personal life

 Curnow came out as a lesbian on 13 January 2022.
 She had previously identified as bisexual.
 On 9 February 2021, she was featured on Abbie Chatfield's It's a Lot podcast, where she discussed coming to terms with her sexuality, stating; "every gay person I knew, or bi person, was like 'yeah I always knew.
 I've known it since I was little.'
 I don't remember knowing from a young age that I liked girls."

 In April 2022, Curnow revealed her birth name was Sharlee, as opposed to Shaylee, after her birth name was used on an APRA Music Awards poster shared on her Instagram.
-Commenters were quick to point on the typo on the poster, however, Curnow replied to clear up the confusion and revealed it was the name on her birth certificate.
+Commenters were quick to point out what they believed was a typo on the poster; however, Curnow replied to clear up the confusion and revealed it was the name on her birth certificate.
 Despite this, she continues to go by Shaylee in her personal life and is also credited professionally as Shaylee Curnow.